Meylin30/f25-team3/doc/SpartaFitness SRS.md

 ## 3. Requirements

-### 3.1 Functional Requirements \
+### 3.1 Functional Requirements
   * FR#1: The system shall allow providers to create and publish workout plans.
     + The system shalll allow providers to specify details for each plan, including level of experience and fitness goal.
   * FR#2: The system shall allow providers to manage their workout plans.
     + The system shall allow providers to update, edit, or remove workout plans any time.
   * FR#3: The system shall allow display user progress metrics, such as completed workouts, exercise performance, and consistency.
-  * FR #4: The system shall allow the provider to respond to reviews.
+  * FR#4: The system shall allow the provider to respond to reviews.
-  * FR#: The system shall allow customers to browse a list of workout plans.
+  * FR#5: The system shall allow customers to browse a list of workout plans.
     + The list of workouts shall have a search and filter option, by level of experience and/or goal.
-  * FR#: The system shall allow customers to subscribe to any workout plan.
+  * FR#6: The system shall allow customers to subscribe to any workout plan.
     + A customer may unscribe at any time.
-  * FR#:The system shall allow the customer to rate the workout based on overall plan, individual exercises of that plan, and difficulty.
+  * FR#7:The system shall allow the customer to rate the workout based on overall plan, individual exercises of that plan, and difficulty.
     + The customer can also leave a review with their rating.